balewski/QuEra_AWS_BellState/Readme.md

 One of the core advantages of this pipeline is the decoupling of post-processing and plotting from the AWS interaction.
 Users only need to read a local HDF5 file to perform post-processing tasks.
 Additionally, multiple jobs can be submitted using a convenient bash script (batchJob_aws.sh).
 The results from these multiple jobs can be effortlessly combined by utilizing post-processing techniques on Numpy arrays stored in HDF5 (pl_summaryBellState.py).

-This Python/Braket pipeline provides a streamlined and efficient workflow for submitting, retrieving, and analyzing QuEra jobs on AWS.
-The seamless integration with HDF5 files and the flexibility in managing job information make it a powerful tool for quantum computing analysis.

 See Readme.txt for an example sequence of commands.
 The dataQuEra_2023june.tgz contains all outputs.